We Do STEM Competitions

-NOVA SySTEMic has built a solid reputation in Northern Virginia for supporting, organizing and hosting stellar robotics competitions, where students and teachers have the platform to develop and refine their STEM talents.
+NOVA SySTEMic has built a solid reputation in Northern Virginia for supporting, organizing, and hosting stellar robotics competitions, where students and teachers have the platform to develop and refine their STEM talents.
 Research shows that students who participate in STEM competitions are more likely to pursue a STEM degree.
 In addition to robotics, we support competitions such as AFA CyberPatriot, the Cool Code Awards, and many Science Fairs, but our primary focus is VEX Robotics.

 Night at the Museum is a two-day VEX Robotics Competition (VRC) signature event at the Smithsonian National Air and Space Museum’s Steven F. Udvar-Hazy Center in Chantilly, VA in January.
 Teams qualify for this event by winning the Excellence, Design, or Robot Skills awards or as Tournament Champions in regional competitions.
 60 high school teams from around the nation will compete for 3 VEX World Championship spots later in the year.

-Registration To register and for more info click here.
+To register and for more info click here.

 In March we run the Virginia VEX State Championship (called States), the culminating robotics event in the Commonwealth that celebrates the hard work of students and mentors who have competed to qualify throughout the robotics competition season (November through February).
 States invites 140 of the best teams to compete for a chance to represent Virginia at the VEX World Championship in April.
 This is a great opportunity to reach students who are passionate about STEM!
-There are two VEX platforms at States19, VIQC (plastic-based robots, elementary & middle school divisions) and VRC (metal-based robots, middle and high school divisions).
+There are two VEX platforms at States, VIQC (plastic-based robots, elementary & middle school divisions) and VRC (metal-based robots, middle and high school divisions).

 Community VEX IQ teams from NOVA and area schools participate in the NOVA VEX IQ League, which is open to area VEX IQ elementary and middle school teams from public and private organizations.
 Teams compete one Saturday a month from October to February that culminates with the League Championship.